-Eating disorders are serious mental illnesses that also affect physical health.
+Eating disorders are serious mental health conditions that also affect physical health.

-- bulimia nervosa, which is when someone eats very large amounts of food and then gets rid of the food – for example, by vomiting or using laxatives
+- Bulimia nervosa – this is when someone eats very large amounts of food and then gets rid of it – for example, by vomiting or using laxatives, diuretics or enemas.

-- binge eating disorder, which is when someone eats very large amounts of food and feels distressed about their eating, but doesn’t try to get rid of the food.
+- Binge eating disorder – this is when someone eats very large amounts of food and feels distressed about their eating, but doesn’t try to get rid of the food.

-Disordered eating is behaviour that isn’t quite as severe or regular as the behaviour in anorexia nervosa, bulimia nervosa or binge eating disorder.
-Disordered eating can be just as serious as the other eating disorders, and it needs treatment too.
+Disordered eating is behaviour that isn’t as severe as the behaviour in anorexia nervosa, bulimia nervosa, ARFID or binge eating disorder.
+Disordered eating is still serious and can need treatment too.
 Someone with disordered eating might be at risk of developing an eating disorder.

-Changes in your child’s eating habits, mood, behaviour, physical health and appearance can be red flags for eating disorders.
+Changes in your child’s eating habits, mood, behaviour, physical health and appearance can be signs of eating disorders.

 Note that you don’t have to be ‘thin’ to have an eating disorder.
-In fact, rapid weight loss in teenagers of any size can be a sign of an eating disorder.
+In fact, rapid weight loss in pre-teens and teenagers of any size can be a sign of an eating disorder.